veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 &nbsp; \
 During the parsing process, the logic MUST handle unexpected or unknown elements gracefully.
 Specifically, if any critical signaling or flags (e.g., AudioPacketType and AudioFourCc) are not recognized, the system MUST fail in a controlled and predictable manner.

->**Important:** A single audio message for a unique timestamp may include a batch of AudioPacketType values (e.g., multiple **TrackId** values).
+>**Important:** A single audio message for a unique timestamp may include a batch of AudioPacketType values (e.g., multiple **trackId** values).
 When parsing an audio message, the bitstream MUST be processed completely to ensure all payload data has been handled.

 **Table**: Extended **AudioTagHeader**